-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles; A separate risk assessment is in place for messy play e.g. sand, mud and water in early years settings which considers the DfE guidance; Actions for early years and childcare providers during the coronavirus outbreak; Pupils are only allowed to bring essentials into school each day including school bag, lunch boxes, hats, coats and books.
-Pupils and teachers are permitted to take books and other shared resources home that contribute to the pupil's education and development.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) water in early years settings which considers the DfE guidance; Actions for early years and childcare providers during the coronavirus outbreak; Pupils are only allowed to bring essentials into school each day including school bag, lunch boxes, hats, coats and books. • Pupils and teachers are permitted to take books and other shared resources home that contribute to the pupil's education and development.
 Staff are encouraged to follow their individual union advice.
-Unnecessary sharing including the sharing of items that do not contribute to a pupil's education or development is not permitted; Shared resources are cleaned frequently and meticulously and before being shared and taken home or; Shared resources are rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) before being shared and taken home; Waste bins are emptied at least daily or more often as necessary and the contents disposed of safely; School follows the procedures set out in the Government guidance Cleaning in Non-Health Care Settings following a confirmed or suspected case of COVID-19 on site; Contaminated or suspected contaminated waste will be double bagged, labelled and stored for 72 hours before being disposed of with general waste; Where it is not possible to store waste for 72 hours, arrangements will be made for collection by the school's specialist clinical waste contractor; Waste cleaning materials are disposed of in the usual way unless it is confirmed or suspected that they are contaminated as a result of a
+Unnecessary sharing including the sharing of items that do not contribute to a pupil's education or development is not permitted; Shared resources are cleaned frequently and meticulously and before being shared and taken home or; Shared resources are rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) before being shared and taken home; Waste bins are emptied at least daily or more often as necessary and the contents disposed of safely; School follows the procedures set out in the Government guidance Cleaning in Non-Health Care Settings following a confirmed or suspected case of COVID-19 on site; Contaminated or suspected contaminated waste will be double bagged, labelled and stored for 72 hours before being disposed of with general waste; Where it is not possible to store waste for 72 hours, arrangements will be made for collection by the school's specialist clinical waste contractor; Waste cleaning materials are disposed of in the usual way unless it is confirmed or suspected that they are contaminated as a result of a member of staff or pupil displaying symptoms; • Staff have been instructed to store personal items and clothing in areas not widely accessible during the working day e.g. in lockers.